SaibalPatraDS/Case-Studies/Case Study of EV_Sales/README.md

 Sales volume refers here to the number of units of scooters that the company sells during a specific reporting period

+### Key expectations from you

+The sales & Operations-Head wants to understand the sales volume growth over the first two-three weeks.
+As one of the best data analysts of Zoom Electric, you've been assigned to analyze the reasons for dropping the sales volume of sprint scooters.